Architecture¶

 v

-obstore (auto-routes to S3Store / AzureStore / GCSStore / HTTPStore)
+custom IO engine (async byte-range reads, tile decode, geometry mask) — obstore as HTTP transport (auto-routes to S3Store / AzureStore / GCSStore / HTTPStore)

 DatasetRegistry is the in-code dataset catalog.
 It powers build() and the